emmvs/five_things/README.md

 ## Overview

-The "Five Things" app is designed to help users appreciate the smaller joys in life.
-In addition to listing down five things that make them happy, users can enjoy a random poem each time they visit the dashboard.
+The Five Things App is designed to help users appreciate the smaller joys in life by listing down five things that make them happy every day

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine

 ### Prerequisites & System Dependencies